Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 once a request is received and pass it to the database, so we'll need to create a processor implementation.
 Let's list all of this out.

-1. Modify the API specification to include the new note endpoint
+1. Modify the API specification
 2. Create a new database migration
 3. Create a notes sub-router API
 4. Create a new notes DTO
 5. Create a new notes processor
-6. Create a processor method to add the note to the database
 7. Create a new create note endpoint

 That might seem like a lot to do, and it is relatively complex compared to writing a single method which gets a request